 At Growing Minds we recognize the importance of the learning environment.
-Our classrooms have been carefully designed – always considering the needs of individual learners.
+Our learning areas have been carefully designed – always considering the needs of individual learners.
 From the colours on the walls and the heights of the desks to different seating options, every detail has been examined to make sure the child has the best opportunity to learn.

 Remedial equipment, such as scissors for both right and left handers, incline boards to support handwriting, posture and vision, as well as a fidget toys for children who need to move whilst learning, are all available in the classroom to support those learners that need them.
 We continually look to different products and opportunities to support our children and enhance their learning ability.

 Individualised Learning Programmes